QingleiJi/QingleiJi.github.io/_projects/Soft_robots.markdown

 # category: work
 ---

-We develop novel mechatronic systems, with a special focus on soft systems, using 3D printing technology.
+The core of our interest in the soft robot topic is to design and build novel mechatronic systems, with a special focus on soft systems, using 3D printing technology.